-ordinary share capital, share premum, non-controlling interests, reserves and accumulated The Group considers its capital to comprise of its cash and cash equivalents, borrowings, retained earnings.

-ultimately to provide an adequate return to its shareholders.
-The Directors believe the Group as a going concern so that it can centinue to invest in the growth of the business and The Group's objective when maintaining capital is to safeguard the entity's ability to continue has sufficient capital to continue trading in the foreseeable future.
+ordinary share capital, share premium, non-controlling interests, reserves and accumulated retained earnings The Group considers its capital to comprise of its cash and cash equivalents, borrowings, ultimately to provide an adequate return to its shareholders.
+The Directors believe the Group has sufficient capital to continue trading in the foreseeable future. as a going concern so that it can continue to invest in the growth of the business and The Group's objective when maintaining capital is to safeguard the entity's ability to continue